CalderaWP/caldera-custom-fields/readme.txt

 2. Using conditional logic to make great progressive metaboxes.

 == Changelog ==

+= 2.0.0 =
+Added a second processor for using Caldera Forms to create and edit posts and custom fields

 = 1.0.5 =
 * Support to handle multiple form metaboxes